Updated

 But one thing we didn’t cover, is why exactly it’s important that Americans 65 and over need to take care of their oral health.
 If you're already looking for dental coverage, check out our dental plans recommended for retirees and seniors.

-In fact, a recent study conducted by Delta Dental of Washington’s Arcora Foundation in conjunction with HealthCare Research, found that approximately 97% of seniors in Washington consider their oral health to be just as important as their overall health1.
+In a recent study conducted by Delta Dental of Washington’s Arcora Foundation in conjunction with HealthCare Research, approximately 97% of seniors in Washington consider their oral health to be just as important as their overall health1.

 That’s because a lot of diseases, like heart disease and diabetes, often present first in the mouth.
 And since age-related conditions such as arthritis can make brushing and flossing difficult, it’s important for seniors to visit the dentist regularly for cleanings and checkups.